snipsco/snips-nlu/docs/source/custom_processing_units.rst

 Now, let's imagine that we would like to perform a normalization step before matching keywords, which would consist in lowercasing the values.
-We could hardcode this behavior in our unit, but what would be ideal is to have a way to configure this behavior.
+We could hardcode this behavior in our unit, but what we rather want is a way to configure this behavior.
 This can be done through the use of the ``config`` attribute of our keyword slot filler.
 Let's add a boolean parameter in the config, so that now our ``KeywordSlotFiller`` implementation looks like
 this:

 .. code-block:: python